-2.2 Primes Sieves using a Pipeline
+3.2 Primes Sieves using a Pipeline

-The SieveSerial.java file contains a sequential version of the Sieve of Eratosthenes algorithm for generating prime numbers.
-You already studied a similar example in Lab 1.
-For this section, your assignment is to convert the sequential program in SieveSerial.java (for computing the number of primes in a given range) to an actor-based parallel program in Sieve.java (by filling in code at the TODO segments), and to evaluate the performance of the serial and parallel versions on a STIC compute node.
-Also, attempt to run with higher limit values while evaluating the performance.
-Our implementation achieved over $6.5 \times$ speedup over the sequential implementation (edu.rice.comp322.PiSerial2) on STIC while using 8 worker threads.
+The SieveSerial.java file contains a sequential version of the Sieve of Eratosthenes algorithm for generating prime numbers1.
+For this section, your assignment is to convert the sequential program in SieveSerial.java (for computing the number of primes in a given range) to an actor-based parallel program in Sieve.java (by filling in code at the TODO segments), and to evaluate the performance of the serial and parallel versions on a NOTS compute node.
+The reference implementation achieved over 14× speedup over the sequential implementation (edu.rice.comp322.PiSerial2) on NOTS while using 16 worker threads.